-Homework:
+Homeworks:

-There will be 4-5 homework.
-You can work in groups on the HomeWork but you must write up and submit your individual copy of the homework.

-Any late submission within 24 hrs of the deadline will receive no more than 80% of the credits for the homework; any late submission beyond 24 hrs of the deadline will not be accepted unless due to serious illness (in which case doctoral documents are required) or family emergency.
+There will be 5-6 homeworks.
+You can work in groups on the homeworks but you must write up and submit your individual copy of the homework.
+Any late submission within 24hrs of the deadline will receive no more than 80% of the credits for the homework; any late submission beyond 24hrs of the deadline will not be accepted unless due to serious illness (in which case doctoral documents are required) or family emergency.